spcharc/SimpleHTTPFileServer/README.md

 ssl_context.load_cert_chain('chain.pem', 'privkey.pem')
 ```

-* `wait` specifies how many seconds the server waits when terminating, before a forced shutdown (default: 30)
+* `wait` specifies how many seconds the server waits (default: 30).
+It will wait for existing connections to close themselves.
+If all existing connections are closed during the waiting, it will exit right after that.
+If there are still existing connections after `wait` seconds, it will force them to close.

 * `logfile` can be specified to None, and no log will be written (default: writes to stdout)